 Who is Mavic Mini 2 for?

 The original Mavic Mini released last year was aimed at hobbyists and beginners who want to get a taste of aerial photography without putting in too much money, but it had some obvious limitations.
-With Wi-Fi limited range compared to other higher-end Mavic models, 2.7K recording cap, and lack of storing images in Raw format for better post-processing, the Mavic Mini faced some resistance.
+With Wi-Fi limited range compared to other higher-end Mavic models, a 2.7K recording cap, and a lack of storing images in Raw format for better post-processing, the Mavic Mini faced some resistance.

 The Mavic Mini 2 solves these basic issues and can be termed as the perfect beginner’s drone coming from DJI.
 Although you can start with less expensive drones from other manufacturers, comparing DJI build quality, software flight stability, and other features is like comparing apples and oranges.

 With all its bells and whistles, the Mavic Mini 2 still lacks some of the pro features.
 You will only find higher, more expensive Mavic models like object tracking, obstacle avoidance, and advanced camera features.
-But nonetheless, this is something the beginners can forgo for the price tag it is coming for.
+Nevertheless, this is something the beginners can forgo for the price tag it is coming for.